Wait (Maroon 5 song)

 "Wait" is a song by American pop rock band Maroon 5.
-It was released on January 16, 2018, to contemporary hit radio as the fourth single from the band's sixth studio album Red Pill Blues (2017).
+It was released on January 16, 2018, to contemporary hit radio by 222 and Interscope Records, as the fourth single from the band's sixth studio album Red Pill Blues (2017).
 The song was previously released as a promotional single on October 31, 2017.
 It was written by Adam Levine, John Ryan, Jacob Kasher Hindlin, and Ammar Malik and was produced by Ryan.
 It served as the third countdown single released from the album following "Whiskey".
 Critical reception for the song was largely positive, with many critics and fans praising its catchy pop sound, smooth production, and effective use of Adam Levine's falsetto, calling it a highlight of Red Pill Blues.

 Background and release

 "Wait" was announced on October 30, 2017.
 The song was released as an instant-grant the following day worldwide.
 On November 3, 2017, guitarist James Valentine later announced on Twitter, that the song would later become the album's official fourth single.